yuval-beiser/algo-trading/reversal-nq-5min-29-6-23-v2.md

 sellshort Floor(buyingPower) Shares next bar at market;
 End;

-End;
+//End;

 // START--  EXIT LONG BASE OF PRECENT -------------------------------------------------------

+if
-if marketposition = 1
+marketposition = 1
 then
 [IntrabarOrderGeneration = True] //trade intra-bar - check every second and not 1 min
 // false means check only for the close position
-//close long position with trail start moving after minimum profit if marketposition = 1 //there is long position open and
+//close long position with trail start moving after minimum profit

+if marketposition = 1 //there is long position open and
 (Close/entryprice-1)*100 >= SmallMinProfit
 and
-barssinceentry <= 2 //  number of bars from begining .
+barssinceentry <= 1 //  number of bars from begining .
 then
 begin
 valuePercentTrail = ((entryprice * SmallTrailStop ) /100);